Chokher Bali (novel): Translations

 The first English translation of Chokher Bali was by Surendranath Tagore which appeared in The Modern Review in 1914.
 It was then translated into English by Krishna Kripalani and published under the title of Binodini in 1959 by the Sahitya Akademi.
 It was also translated under its original title by Sukhendu Ray (2005) and Radha Chakravarty (2012).
-It has been translated into other non-Indian languages including Russian (1959) and Chinese (1961); and into most of the Indian languages including Hindi, Gujarati, Kannada, Malayalam, Marathi, Punjabi, Sindhi, Tamil, Telugu, Assamese (translated by Dr. Mahendra Bora, published by Sahitya Akademi in 1968) and Urdu.
+It has been translated into other non-Indian languages including Russian (1959) and Chinese (1961); and into most of the Indian languages including Hindi, Gujarati, Kannada, Kashmiri ,Malayalam, Marathi, Punjabi, Sindhi, Tamil, Telugu, Assamese (translated by Mahendra Bora, 1968) and Urdu.
 A transliteration in Devanagari script, with footnotes in Hindi, was also published by the Sahitya Akademi in 1961.

 Adaptations

 India

 Chokher Bali has been adapted a number of times in film, television and theatre.
 A stage adaptation was first performed in 1904, and the movie Chokher Bali (1938 film) directed by Satu Sen was released in 1938, which Tagore saw and he expressed his satisfaction with the performance in the film.
 Other versions have been produced on screen and television, for example, Chokher Bali by Rituparno Ghosh in 2003, and in the television series Stories by Rabindranath Tagore in 2015 by Anurag Basu.
 The Indian Bengali-language television serial Chokher Bali, which aired on Zee Bangla from 2015 to 2016, was adapted from the novel.